-This contribution aims to provide a high-level overview of the taxes that could apply to foreign investors in Thailand.
+In this article, we provide a high-level overview of the taxes that could apply to foreign investors in Thailand based on our research.

 The Thailand Revenue Code is the main body of law that codifies procedures regarding tax assessment and the collection of the various taxes in Thailand.
 Taxes are mostly collected under a self-assessment system, whereby taxpayers are responsible for correctly filing their tax returns and for paying taxes.